anyaschukin/Gomoku/README.md

 [Gomoku](http://en.wikipedia.org/wiki/Gomoku) is a strategy board game traditionally played on a Go board with black and white stones.
 Two players take turns placing their stones on an intersection of the 19x19 board.
-The game ends when one player manages to align 5 or more stones.
+A player wins by aligning 5 or more stones.

 #### Challenge Requirements:

-* AI is Minimiax algorithm-powered
+* AI uses Minimiax algorithm
 * Timer: AI must move within 0.5 seconds
 * Human vs AI
 * Human vs Human